MerlinB/bitcoinobjects.org/src/docs/index.md

 ## Rules

 1. All on-chain information is divided into objects, where every object is addressable by a unique identifier.
-2. All content of an object must consist type-value pairs where a type is a reference to an object and a value is one or more object references or utf-8-readable Strings.
+2. All content of an object must consist key-value pairs where a key is a reference to an object and a value is one or more object references or utf-8-readable Strings.
-3. Types of an object must be unique for this object.
+3. Keys of an object must be unique for this object.

 ## Getting started

 Every object is defined in relation to other objects.
-Objects are created by providing at least one type-value pair where a type is a reference to an object as well.
+Objects are created by providing at least one key-value pair where a key is a reference to an object as well.

-`OP_RETURN <type> <value>`
+`OP_RETURN <key> <value>`

 This is analogous and compatible to the already common Bitcom convention of `OP_RETURN <protocol> <variable>`.